-How startup relies on AI and machine learning to find hidden talent in the workforce
+How startup relies on Netflix-like AI and machine learning to find hidden talent in the workforce

-With 11 million job openings in the United States, according to the latest data from the Labor Department, employers are still struggling to fill positions after enduring months of a nationwide staffing shortage.
+With millions of job openings vacant, employers are still struggling to fill positions after enduring months of staffing shortages.

 AdeptID, a talent matching software firm, is offering a solution: expand the labor market.

-Instead of limiting candidates based on their direct experience in a role or certain industry, the Boston-based startup urges employers to consider applicants with underlying, transferable skills, particularly the more than 70 million American workers who don’t have bachelor’s degrees.
+Instead of limiting candidates based on their direct experience in a role or certain industry, the Boston, U.S.-based startup urges employers to consider applicants with underlying, transferable skills, particularly workers who don’t have bachelor’s degrees.
 AdeptID relies upon artificial intelligence, using an application programming interface (API) to find hidden talent in the workforce to recommend to employers.

 “There are plenty of good jobs out there that don’t require a degree, but the methods used to identify talent are fairly superficial and certainly outdated,” Fernando Rodriguez-Villa (pictured above on the right), co-founder and CEO of AdeptID, told HRD.